cheetz/THP3_Updates/README.md

 - Slurp (https://github.com/bbb31/slurp.git) github repo has been removed by the owner.
 This tool can still be found on the THP Kali VM under /opt/slurp or on archive.org https://archive.org/details/github.com-bbb31-slurp_-_2017-12-05_23-19-32.

+- Bit.ly link for the Red Canary Matrix is broken.
+The new link is https://github.com/redcanaryco/atomic-red-team/blob/master/atomics/windows-matrix.md.

 Recommendations from Readers (or from me):